michael-steinert-repository/michael-steinert-repository/README.md

 #### My Name is Michael Steinert

-- Full Stack Software Developer, Blockchain Developer and Web3 Supporter
+- I am a Full Stack Software Developer, Blockchain Developer and Web3 Supporter
 - I am looking to use Coding to create, innovate, add value and solve Problems

 #### My Areas of Interest: